Veridise/veridise-docs/saas/guide/usage.md

 A project is an associated set of source files such as (but may not always be) a github repository that a user wishes to analyze.
 The user can upload multiple versions of her source code, and run any of the available tools with a single version as input.

-To create a project, click the `New Project` button and provide name for your new project.
+To create a project, click the `New Project` button and provide:
+* A name for your new project.
+* The deployment system you want to use for your source code deployment, if you have any specific choice.
+This option may be configured/replaced in a following step.
+* The path to the deployment system script.
+This option may be configured/replaced in a following step.

 ![image](../screenshots/project-page.png)
 ![image](../screenshots/new-project.png)